Naatu kodi pulusu

-Naatu kodi pulusu (Telugu: నాటుకోడి పులుసు) is a traditional country chicken curry or stew from Andhra Pradesh and Telangana, central to Telugu cuisine.
+Naatu kodi pulusu (Telugu: నాటుకోడి పులుసు) is a traditional country chicken curry or stew from Andhra Pradesh and Telangana, India, central to Telugu cuisine.
 The phrase naatu kodi means "country chicken," denoting free-range, locally raised poultry, while pulusu refers to a tamarind-based curry.

 Preparation

-The preparation begins with cleaning the country chicken and optionally marinating it with turmeric, salt, pepper, or curd to tenderize the meat.
+The preparation begins with cleaning the chicken and optionally marinating it with turmeric, salt, pepper, or curd to tenderize the meat.
 The spice base is made by dry roasting coriander seeds, dry coconut, poppy seeds, cinnamon, cloves, and cardamom, then grinding them into a fine paste.
 Cooking involves tempering whole spices in hot oil, sautéing onions, ginger-garlic paste, green chilies, and curry leaves, then adding the roasted spice paste, chicken pieces, tamarind extract, and water.
 The dish is simmered slowly until the meat becomes tender and the flavors deepen.
 While clay pots over wood fires are traditional, modern kitchens often use pressure cookers or heavy-bottomed vessels.